CeMOS-Mannheim/MALDIcellassay/README.md

 More information in Unger et.
 Al. 2021

 ## Main functionality
-The main function in this package is ```fitCurve()``` which will not only do logistic regression and variance filtering but also handle all preprocessing nessesary:
+The main function in this package is ```fitCurve()``` which will not only do logistic regression and variance filtering but also handle all preprocessing necessary:
-- Spectral alignment ("single-point recalibration").
+- Spectral alignment ("single-point re-calibration").
 - Normalization by an internal standard or known endogenous signal

 All these function can also be called on there own.